somrajroy/OpenSourceProject-KubernetesIngressWithMinikube/README.md

 Deploying applications using Ingress using minikube.
 Good for quick testing, POC's, Demo etc purposes <br/>
 * Below is example where an Ingress sends all its traffic to one Service.
 In this demo we will use ingress to send traffic to 3 services - cats, dogs and birds:<br/>
   ![image](https://user-images.githubusercontent.com/92582005/202117909-defb991d-8f12-49e5-ad9b-91f3f169399c.png) <br/>
+* An Ingress is a rule that governs how a service securely inside the Kubernetes cluster can safely access the outside world to allow user access.
+An ingress controller, a proxy, sits at the edge of the cluster’s network waiting for new rules.
+It processes them and maps each service to a specific domain name or URL path for public use.
+It is the Kubernetes project itself that develops and maintains the Ingress, but other open source projects develop ingress controllers, implement them, and create unique features.<br/>
+* Just like other applications, ingress controllers are pods, visible parts of the cluster.
+Ingress controllers are built using underlying reverse proxies that lend them load balancing and Layer 7 routing capabilities.
+Each proxy is its own product with a unique set of features.<br/>
 * Ingress controllers work at layer 7 and can use more intelligent rules to distribute application traffic.
 Ingress controllers typically route HTTP/HTTPS traffic to different applications based on the inbound URL.<br/>
     ![image](https://user-images.githubusercontent.com/92582005/203915170-8a64780b-2c6f-4a50-b91c-c6e04fcd1e05.png)<br/>
 ### Steps to be followed : <br/>